matijagalina/WikipediaViewer-FCC/README.md

 The project fulfills the provided user stories:

-*User Story: I can search Wikipedia entries in a search box and see the resulting Wikipedia entries.*
+*User Story: I can search Wikipedia entries in a search box and see the resulting Wikipedia entries.* <br>
 *User Story: I can click a button to see a random Wikipedia entry.*

 Codepen link to quickly see how it looks and behaves: [codepen link](https://codepen.io/matijagalina/pen/xYrMGr)